Education and the Model Minority Myth

 School Discipline

 Punitive or unfair school discipline practices, such as disproportionate suspensions from school, are associated with poor student outcomes like dropping out of school.
-A 2022 Center for American Progress report found that Pacific Islander students, specifically, were suspended at a higher rate (4.5%) than AA (1%) and white (3.4%) students.
+A 2022 Learning Policy Institute report found that Pacific Islander students, specifically, were suspended at a higher rate (4.3%) than AA (0.9%) and white (2.7%) students.
 This is consistent with findings from other research.
-Pacific Islander boys were suspended at an even higher rate — 6.2%.
 (While these data were not disaggregated by NHPI population, little national attention has focused on school discipline for NHPI students.)

 English Proficiency

-According to the National Center for Education Statistics, Asian students comprised 10% of those classified as English Learners in public elementary and secondary schools in 2021, and Pacific Islander students comprised nearly 1%.
-Among the 15 most common home languages spoken by English Learners were Chinese, Vietnamese, Hmong, Korean, Urdu and Tagalog.
+According to a 2024 summary from the National Center for Education Statistics, Asian students comprised 10% of those classified as English Learners in public elementary and secondary schools in fall 2021, and Pacific Islander students comprised nearly 1%.
+This represents 500,800 AA students and 33,400 NHPI students — almost 1 in 5 of all AA and NHPI students.
+Among the 15 most common home languages spoken by English Learners: Chinese, Vietnamese, Hmong, Urdu, Korean and Tagalog.

 Population